We become your trusted advisors and provide personal approach to law.

 By utilizing Chapter 13 bankruptcy, individuals have the opportunity to restructure their finances and find relief from overwhelming debt obligations.

 During times of housing and foreclosure crises, homeowners facing default and sale notices have options to save their homes.
 One option is to negotiate with the bank in hopes of finding a solution.
 The other option is to file for Chapter 13 Bankruptcy.
 In Chapter 13, the amount you are behind on your mortgage can be repaid over 36 to 60 months through the Chapter 13 Plan.
 For example, if you are $15,000 behind on your mortgage, you could repay that amount at the market interest rate (including trustee fees) through the plan.
 This allows you to catch up on your mortgage payments and avoid foreclosure.

-Another most powerful tool available in a Chapter 13 is the ability to eliminate a second mortgage.
-This is called a Lien Strip.
-Under certain circumstances, a second mortgage can be “stripped” off of your home and converted into unsecured debt.
-Once the second mortgage is stripped and included in the Chapter 13 Plan as unsecured debt, all you have to do is make all of your monthly payments according to the Chapter 13 Plan.
-As long as you make all the Chapter 13 Plan Payments, your unsecured debts, which also includes your second mortgage, are completely eliminated.
+One powerful tool available in Chapter 13 is the ability to eliminate a second mortgage through a process called lien stripping.
+Under certain circumstances, a second mortgage can be “stripped” off your home and treated as unsecured debt.
+By including the second mortgage in the Chapter 13 Plan as unsecured debt and making all the monthly payments according to the plan, you can completely eliminate the second mortgage along with other unsecured debts.
+This offers homeowners an opportunity to alleviate the burden of a second mortgage and regain financial stability.